 It was traditionally a cure for people with joint problems and injuries, and yes, the French health care would pay for a visit.

-More recently the emphasis has move to relieving stress, losing weight, and addressing aches and pains, with most clients paying for their own spa visits.
+More recently the emphasis has moved to relieving stress, losing weight, and addressing aches and pains, with most clients paying for their own spa visits.

 Modern thalassotherapy centers are located by the ocean and have complex facilities, including pools of varying sizes and temperatures for various purposes.
 The seawater comes from a depth of 40 feet so there is no surface pollution.
 It also comes from some distance from shore.